 At 5 a.m.
 Thursday, a Coast Guard C-130 aircrew lifted off from Sacramento's McClellan Airfield to search another 500 square miles for the missing men.
 They've flown over more than 1,000 square miles this week.
 The Mexican navy is coordinating the search and rescue, and numerous Mexican aircraft and vessels are involved.

 The odds of finding the missing men alive decline sharply as the days pass.
 But relatives say the fishermen's outdoor experience and resourcefulness, as well as calm seas and water and air temperatures in the 70s to 80s, give reason to hope they're still alive.

 "Survivability charts" have been drawn up for each of the missing men, said Coast Guard public affairs specialist Levi Read.
 These charts calculate survival odds based on a missing person's weight, height, age, sea temperatures, wind, wave height and other factors, said Lt.
-Mark Orlando, a Coast Guard pilot who has flown rescue missions with C-130s before, although he's not involved
+Mark Orlando, a Coast Guard pilot who has flown rescue missions with C-130s before, although he's not involved in the Baja operation.